intel/zephyr.js/README.md

 ### ENC28J60 Ethernet Board
 This SPI Ethernet board is now supported for use with the Arduino 101.
-To configure it, wire IO10-IO13 (the SPI pins) to CS, SI, SCK, SO on the board, respectively.
+To configure it, wire IO10-IO13 (the SPI pins) to CS, SI, SO, SCK on the board, respectively.
 Then wire VCC to 3.3V power (somewhere online I saw a reference that some of these boards tolerate 5V and some do not) and GND to ground.
 Finally, wire INT on the board to pin IO4; this is a GPIO used to communicate